ad3ller/emonitor/README.rst

 A command-line program for reading, recording and plotting sensor data from serial devices.

-Example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.
+Designed to work with generic serial devices.
+Includes example configuration for a Pfeiffer MaxiGauge vacuum pressure gauge reader and a Lakeshore Model-336 temperature controller.

+Interactive plotting of live data is done with a `bokeh <https://github.com/bokeh/bokeh`_ server.

 Install
 -------